yokochi47/pdbx-validation/README.md

 ﻿# pdbx-validation

-The pdbx-validation is a generation tool for alternative [wwPDB validation information](https://www.wwpdb.org/validation/validation-reports), which includes [PDBx/mmCIF](http://mmcif.wwpdb.org/) compatible version of validation information (**PDBML-validation**), RDF version of validation information (**wwPDB/RDF-validation**) and a series of ontologies, **wwPDB Validation Information Dictionary**, **PDBML-validation Schema** and **wwPDB/OWL-validation**.
+The pdbx-validation is a generation tool for alternative [wwPDB validation reports](https://www.wwpdb.org/validation/validation-reports), which includes [PDBx/mmCIF](http://mmcif.wwpdb.org/) compatible version of validation information (**PDBML-validation**), RDF version of validation information (**wwPDB/RDF-validation**) and a series of ontologies, **wwPDB Validation Information Dictionary**, **PDBML-validation Schema** and **wwPDB/OWL-validation**.

 ## Usage

-- To generate the alternative wwPDB validation information of some PDB entries,<br />
+- To generate the wwPDB validation information of some PDB entries,<br />
  `./run_test.sh 5b1l 5u9b 5h0s ... `

-- To update the alternative wwPDB validation information of the entire PDB entry,<br />
+- To update the wwPDB validation information of the entire PDB entry,<br />
  `./run_all.sh`

 - Here is a map of the program.<br />